telerik/kendo-ui-core/docs/web/grid/how-to/Templates/refresh-grid-in-detail-template.md

 ---
-title: Refresh grid in detail template
+title: Refresh Grid in Detail Template
-page_title: Refresh grid in detail template
+page_title: Refresh Grid in Detail Template | Kendo UI Grid Widget
-description: Refresh grid in detail template
+description: "Learn how to refresh a child grid in a detail template by using an external button in the Kendo UI Grid widget."
+slug: howto_refresh_gridin_detail_template_grid
 ---

-# Refresh grid in detail template
+# Refresh Grid in Detail Template

-The following runnable sample demonstrates how to refresh a child grid in a detail template using external button
+The example below demonstrates how to refresh a child grid in a detail template by using an external button in Kendo UI Grid.

-#### Example
+###### Example

 ```html
     <div id="grid"></div>